geeksteam/VacancyReactTest/README.md

 We suggest to use `mockserver-grunt` for testing your app: https://www.npmjs.com/package/mockserver-grunt.

 ### Create Login form
-Create Login form view using Bootstrap.
+Create Login form view using Bootstrap:

 ![alt tag](https://raw.githubusercontent.com/geeksteam/VcFrontendTest/master/sketch/LoginPage.png)

 Our backend server have several reponses to your AngularJS frontend: